What Is a Statistics Solver?

 - Steep learning curve for those without prior programming experience

-- Package quality and documentation can be inconsistent
+- Package quality and documentation can be inconsistent as they are community-contributed

 Who They're For

-- Statisticians, academics, and data scientists
+- Statisticians, academics, and professional data scientists

 Why We Love Them